Rich rustic Tuscan-Style Beef Cassoulet, a comforting holiday meal to serve to large crowds this season!

 - 7 ounce jar sun dried tomatoes, drained

-- 1/4 cup Chef’s Cupboard Bread Crumbs (Omit for Gluten Free)
+- 1/4 cup Bread Crumbs, Omit for Gluten Free

 - Do Ahead: Place the dried beans in a large bowl.
 Cover with water by 2 inches.
 Soak overnight to hydrate the beans for cooking.
 When ready to start cooking, drain off excess water.